 The International NBIA Patient Registry and Biobank Needs Your Support!

 The NBIA Alliance, an umbrella organization for NBIA patient advocacy groups around the world, received a $122,000 donation to sustain a critical research tool: the International NBIA Patient Registry and Biobank from July 2017 to December 2018.
+The gift was from Retrophin Inc., a San Diego-based company that was testing a drug for PKAN patients.

-The gift is from Retrophin Inc., a San Diego-based company that has begun testing a drug for PKAN patients.
-The registry and biobank are being used to advance NBIA research, enable faster access to worldwide clinical trials and draw greater interest from potential funding sources to bring a drug to trial.
+The registry and biobank are currently being used to advance NBIA research, enable faster access to worldwide clinical trials, and draw greater interest from potential funding sources to bring a drug to trial.
 It will assist researchers working on these diseases with the natural history studies data, which give insights into the course of a disease.

 All information in the registry is entered without any identifying information to protect the privacy of individuals.
 Only the clinician entering the data has access to the name of the patient.
 NBIA families participating in natural history studies with clinicians should inquire if they are also participating in the International NBIA Patient Registry to ensure their anonymized data is part of this important resource.

-The registry and biobank resources were created by the NBIA research community to have a much needed central repository of data.
+The registry and biobank resources were created by the NBIA research community to have a much-needed central repository of data.
 It was done under the European Union grant Treat Iron-Related Childhood-Onset Neurodegeneration (TIRCON.), which also spearheaded the first international NBIA clinical trial to test the drug deferiprone.
 TIRCON provided the funding for the registry and the biobank until the grant ended on Oct.
 31, 2015.

 Please help us preserve and improve this vital resource to help find cures for all NBIA disorders.